bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics1/epics1.rst

   :width: 800
   :alt: RT components 1

-* Depending on the state, store data in a file
+Depending on the state, store data in a file

 .. image:: ./epics1_RT2.png
   :width: 800
   :alt: RT components 2

-We can better understand the behavior of the app by analyzing the configuration file :download:`RTApp-EPICSv3-1.cfg <../../../../../../../Projects/MARTe2-demos-padova/Configurations/RTApp-EPICSv3-1.cfg>`:
+We can better understand the behavior of the application by analyzing the configuration file :download:`RTApp-EPICSv3-1.cfg <../../../../../../../Projects/MARTe2-demos-padova/Configurations/RTApp-EPICSv3-1.cfg>`.

 The first definition we see is for the EPICSCAInterface - see the section :doc:`MARTe configuration language <../../../core/configuration/parser>` and :doc:`Data-driven applications <../../../core/configuration/objectregistrydatabase>` for a reminder on how to interpret configuration files: ::